gstepniewski/MPC-Studio-Mk2-Ableton-Midi-Remote-Script/docs/operation/buttons.md

 Turning the Jog Wheel while holding **SHIFT** will move the selected device to the left or right.

 ### Parameter Navigation
-In this mode you can use the jog wheel to control a selected parameter.
-First select the parameter using your mouse (most parameters will respond to being selected with little brackets in the corners), then turn the jog wheel to adjust the parameter value.
+In this mode you can use the jog wheel to control the selected device's parameters.
+After entering the mode, press and hold **Sample Select**, then select a parameter to control using the pads.
+These are indexed from left to right, top to bottom, and in many devices will mirror the layout on the screen (usually for simpler devices with just 8 knobs).
+The amount of pads that are lit up white is the amount of parameters the device has.
+The blue pad is the currently selected parameter.
+Select one of the white pads to switch to a different parameter.

 For quantized, i.e. discrete parameters each step of the Jog Wheel will switch to the next value.